 - any evaluation of the need for the course/educational activity; and

-- the list of licensed practitioners in attendance, including the profession(s) in which each is licensed.
+- the list of licensed professionals in attendance, including the profession(s) in which each is licensed.

-Sponsors must provide a Certificate of Completion to licensed practitioners who have completed a course/educational activity for continuing education credit.
+Sponsors must provide a Certificate of Completion to licensed professionals who have completed a course/educational activity for continuing education credit.
 A Certificate of Completion should contain the following information:

 - attendees name